 ICC confirms interim changes to playing regulations

 The International Cricket Council (ICC), on Tuesday, confirmed interim changes to its playing regulations.
 The changes include the ban on saliva usage to shine the ball and allowing local umpires in bilateral series.
 Reportedly, the ICC Chief Executives' Committee (CEC) approved recommendations announced by the Anil Kumble-led committee, last month.
 Here are the changes that ICC ratified.

-The changes include the ban on saliva usage to shine the ball during the match.
+The players will not be permitted to use saliva to shine the ball during the match.
 Although the umpires shall be lenient towards players who are found using saliva initially, subsequent instances will result in a team warning.
 A team can be issued up to two warnings per innings, but repeated use will result in a 5-run penalty to the batting side.

 The teams will be allowed to replace players who display COVID-19 symptoms during a Test match.
 For concussion replacements, the Match Referee will approve the nearest like-for-like replacement.
 However, the regulation for COVID-19 replacements will not be applicable in shorter formats.

 The ICC Cricket Committee recommended to appoint local umpires, instead of neutral ones to cut down on international travel.
 As a result, CEC has approved the recommendation temporarily for each format, owing to the incumbent scenario.
 Notably, local match officials from the Emirates ICC Elite Panel of Match Officials and the Emirates ICC International Panel of Match Officials, will be appointed by the ICC.

 The CEC has also confirmed an additional unsuccessful DRS review for teams in each innings of a match, as the local umpires could be less experienced.
 Interestingly, the teams will now be able to use three reviews in Tests and two in the white-ball formats.
 The ICC Cricket Operations team will support Match Referees when processing Code of Conduct breaches.

 The CEC confirmed a relaxation of rules on apparel logos for the next 12 months.
 A logo (not exceeding 32 square inches in size) may be placed on the chest of the Test match jersey and sweater, in addition to the three other logos allowed as per regulations.
 Presently, logos on chests are only allowed in limited-overs format.